nemanjajoe/FocalTransNet/README.md

 **FocalTransNet** is a hybrid CNN–Transformer segmentation network designed for high-precision medical image segmentation.
 It features:

-* **Focal-Enhanced (FE) Transformer**: a dual-path module that fuses global self-attention and local convolution with dense cross-connections for stronger interaction between global context and fine details.
+* **Focal-Enhanced (FE) Transformer**: a dual-path module that fuses global self-attention and local convolution with dense cross-connections.
-* **Symmetric Patch Merging (SPM)**: a downsampling module with an information-compensation mechanism to better preserve high-frequency details (edges, thin structures) during multi-scale encoding.
+* **Symmetric Patch Merging (SPM)**: a downsampling module with an information-compensation mechanism to preserve fine-grained details (edges, thin structures) during downsampling.
 * **Cascaded decoder** with Attention Gates (AG) + Convolutional Attention Module (CAM).

 ---